Codster7SH/LLm-models/README.md

 # LLm-models
-this repo contains the LLm models codes cretaed for learning purpose.
+this repo contains the LLm models codes created for learning purpose.